The Nullaki Estate

 Ideal as either a primary residence or a secondary home, the classic European styled residence is finished with limestone and timber.
 The mottled terracotta tile roof is a work of art in itself.

-Sunk into the timber deckling and taking in this entire stunning vista is a heated swimming pool adjacent to the alfresco BBQ area.
+Sunk into the timber decking and taking in this entire stunning vista is a heated swimming pool adjacent to the alfresco BBQ area.

 There is ample parking space for three cars in the main garage plus a huge general purpose shed that can house up to another 4 cars.
 There is a large farm workshop here as well.

-Set on a total of 1,100 acres made up of 7 titles you have a mix of well-established paddocks for the running of stock and horses, and stunning expanses of forest including spectacular Karri trees, Tuart trees, Peppermints and coastal heath which becomes a kaleidoscope of colour during the wildflower season.
+Set on a total of 706 acres made up of 6 titles you have a mix of well-established paddocks for the running of stock and horses, and extensive areas of forest including spectacular Karri trees, Tuart trees, Peppermints and Coastal Heath which becomes a kaleidoscope of colour during the wildflower season.

 Services include underground power, sealed roads, telephone, internet, and bottled gas.
-There is abundant firewood.
+Firewood is in plentiful supply.
 A timber jetty gives good access to the inlet.

 The Nullaki Homestead has a northerly aspect.
 This is desirable when living in the southern hemisphere as the sun moves further north in winter.
 It also results in stunning northerly views over the water.
 In the distance towards the northern horizon you can clearly see the Stirling and Porongurup Ranges, two of the regions bigger mountain ranges.

 The Nullaki Estate is bordered to the east by the West Cape Howe National Park and to the west by the William Bay National Park.
 North and south are bound by water.
-The opportunity to own coastal freehold land (i.e. privately owned land) such as this in such a pristine, natural environment is very rare.
+The opportunity to privately own coastal freehold land such as this in such a pristine, natural environment is very rare.
 There is nothing else like it in Western Australia.
-Most of our beautiful coastal areas are set aside as National Parks which you cannot own.
+Most of our beautiful coastal areas are set aside as National Parks.

 How to get there: